Botanical Name: Sinningia speciosa hybrids

 Light: Bright light; no direct sun.

-Humidity: Moderate humidity.
-Set plant on a tray of wet pebbles or use a room humidifier.
-Do not mist because misting could damage the flowers and leaves.
+Humidity: This Brazilian rain forest native likes humid air.
+Try to maintain at least 50% relative humidity around your gloxinias.
+(Your other tropicals will love this, too!)
+Set plant on a tray of wet pebbles or use a cool-mist room humidifier.
+Do not mist because misting may cause spots or fungus the flowers and leaves.

-Fertilizer: Feed every 2 weeks while the plant is growing and blooming with a high-phosphorus liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks while the plant is growing and blooming with a high-phosphorus water-soluble fertilizer.
+Don't use a balanced fertilizer, because too much nitrogen can cause the leaves to become twisted or curled.

 Propagation: Seeds; leaf cuttings; division of tubers.